 5. Aligning with the regulatory standards.

-The SANS Institute provides guidelines of 6 steps for effective Incident Response
+The SANS Institute provides guidelines of 6 steps for effective Incident Response Management

 1. Preparation - Preparation involves reviewing the existing security measures and policies to determine the effectiveness of the current system.
 The gathered information will be useful for prioritising responses to the incident types.
 This should also involve policy, response plan, communication, documentation, determining CIRT members, access control, tools and training.

-2. Identification - Once the tools and procedure is determined in the preparation phase, teams work to identify any suspicious activity.
-After detecting the incident, the team works to determine the nature of attack, its source and the motive of the hacker.All the evidence found should be secured for in-depth analysis along with the proper documentation of the steps taken.
+2. Identification - Once the tools and procedure are determined in the preparation phase, teams work to identify any suspicious activity.
+After detecting the incident, the team works to determine the nature of the attack, its source and the motive of the hacker.All the evidence found should be secured for in-depth analysis along with the proper documentation of the steps taken.

 3. Containment - Containing the incident is the top priority as soon as the incident is detected, for containing the damage and preventing further damage from occurring.
 It is advised to follow SANS guidelines for preventing the destruction of any evidence that may be needed later for prosecution.
 These steps include short-term containment, system back-up, and long-term containment.

-4. Eradication - The phase of neutralising the threat and restoring the system to as close as the previous state as possible.
+4. Eradication - The phase of neutralising the threat and restoring the system to as close to the previous state as possible.
 Ensuring proper removal of the malicious content and the affected systems are completely clean.
 If required the systems can be taken off-line for replacing the clean versions in recovery.

 6. Lessons Learned - Often overlooked or ignored phase but is highly important as it helps to understand and improve future incident response efforts.
 This provides the opportunity for updating the incident response plans with the information gathered.
 This is highly helpful for review of the incident and may be used for recap meetings, training materials or as the benchmark for comparison.

 There is a need for an incident response plan but shockingly very few organisations have a proper action plan.
 While talking about cyber security, time is a very crucial factor.
 The longer the time the attack is undetected, the more dangerous it becomes.
-It can destroy the organisation and the associates by using the organisation's data and network to launch a bigger attack spreading to other organisations as in the case of supply chain attacks.
+It can destroy the organisation and its associates by using the organisation's data and network to launch a bigger attack spreading to other organisations as in the case of supply chain attacks.

 Accessing the severity, risk and impact on business